IDOR Lab Report

 The value of the parameter in the URL path (i.e.,

-) is a small integer and, as such, it is enumerable and seems highly predictable.
-Security through obscurity is not implemented.
+7) is a small integer and, as such, it is enumerable and seems highly predictable.
+The strategy of using not predictable and not enurmerable references is not implemented.

 Ultimately, the presence of an IDOR vulnerability depends on whether the application enforces proper authorization checks.